Marcello Caetano: Later life

-After Caetano had resigned, he was flown under custody to the Madeira Islands, where he stayed for a few days.
+After Caetano had resigned, he was flown under custody to the Madeira islands, where he stayed for a few days.
 He then flew to exile to Brazil, which was ruled by its own dictatorship.
 In Brazil, he continued his academic activity as director of the Institute of Comparative Law at Gama Filho University in Rio de Janeiro.
 He died in Copacabana in Rio de Janeiro of a heart attack in 1980.
 He was buried in the São João Batista cemetery in Botafogo.

 Publications

-Caetano published several books, including several highly-rated law books and two books of memoirs in exile: Minhas Memórias de Salazar (My Memories of Salazar) and Depoimento (Testimony).
+Caetano published several books, including several highly rated law books and two books of memoirs in exile: Minhas Memórias de Salazar (My Memories of Salazar) and Depoimento (Testimony).

 He was one of the world's greatest authorities in administrative law, and some of his works were studied even in Soviet universities.
 He also wrote Os nativos na economía africana in 1954.
 During his exile in Brazil, he pursued academic activities and published works on administrative and constitutional law.

 Personal life

-On 27 October 1930, Caetano married Maria Teresa Teixeira de Queirós de Barros (23 July 1906 – 14 January 1971), the sister of the antifascist politician Henrique de Barros, the only President of the Constituent Assembly of Portugal, the daughter of writer João de Barros and his wife, Raquel Teixeira de Queirós; and the paternal granddaughter of the first viscount of Marinha Grande Afonso Ernesto de Barros.
-He had four children:
+On 27 October 1930, Caetano married Maria Teresa Teixeira de Queirós de Barros, the sister of the politician Henrique de Barros.
+They had four children: